Bulletin Announcement: DuBois

 Use this in your 03/23/2025 bulletin

-The owner of the fig tree was impatient because the tree did not live up to his expectations.
-In families there are those who don’t live up to our expectations.
-Imitate the gardener and give them more time and help.
+The owner of the fig tree was impatient because the tree did not meet his expectations.
+In families, there are those who don’t live up to our expectations.
+Imitate the gardener and give them more time and support.
 Don’t cut them out of your life.
-Love asks us to be connected, not productive.
+Love calls us to be connected, not just productive.

 A Family Perspective 3-30-2025